Guide

 Q: Can I use this over an existing stain or sealer?
 Not suitable with non-porous surfaces previously finished with film-forming coatings unless stripped, or application over acrylic paints/stains (must be bare wood).
 Strip it down to bare wood or pick a different product.

 Q: Will this prevent graying on my cedar deck?
-Does not always provide long-term protection against graying compared to pigmented stains.
-Clear finishes can’t block UV effectively without pigment.
+Does not always provide long-term protection against graying compared to more heavily pigmented stains.
 Expect graying within a year or two on sun-exposed horizontal surfaces.

 Q: What’s the actual coverage on rough-sawn cedar?
 150-250 sq ft coverage per gallon depending on wood porosity.
 Rough cedar drinks finish — expect closer to 150 sq ft, maybe less on severely weathered wood.